bosoy83/f3site/README EN.txt

 5. The installer will insert records into database for all languages.
 Before you start, keep only languages you will use in your vortal!

+6. All tables with the same name prefix will be DROPPED from database.

-6. After the installation DELETE INSTALL FOLDER!
+7. After the installation DELETE INSTALL FOLDER!

-7. Log in and customize the system in admin panel.
+8. Log in and customize the system in admin panel.

 Updates and help